A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

 \section{The Proximity Argument}

-\begin{definition}[Trivial Theories] A theory of consciousness $T$ is \emph{trivial} if there is strict dependency between its predictions and inferences.
-That is, if the prediction function $pred$ and inference function $inf$ are identical (or so approximate that there can be minimal scientific information gained for any possible experiment), or (more generally) such that one cannot be varied without $pred$ also being varied, or both stem from the same source of data, then such a theory is unfalsifiable since mismatches are impossible. \end{definition}
+\begin{definition}[Trivial Theories] A theory of consciousness, $T$, is trivial if there is strict dependency between its predictions and inferences.
+That is, if the prediction function, $pred$, and inference function, $inf$, are identical (or if the two are so approximate there can only be minimal scientific information gained for any possible experiment).
+An example of triviality is if $inf$ cannot be varied without $pred$ also being varied, or both stem from the same source of data, then such a theory is unfalsifiable since mismatches are impossible. \end{definition}

-Here, I assume that such trivial theories must be false (rather than just trivial), since it would mean there is no scientifically informative theory of consciousness.
+Here, I assume that trivial theories of consciousness must be false (rather than just trivial), since otherwise there is no scientifically informative theory of consciousness.
 This assumption makes the language and conclusions easier to follow throughout (e.g., instead of writing ``a system for which there are no non-trivial theories of consciousness available'' I can say ``a non-conscious system''); however, all the conclusions would still hold but with this sort of replacement language if this assumption (which is just that a scientifically-informative theory of consciousness actually exists) were not true.
 See subsection 4.1 for relevant discussion about rejecting this and instead accepting trivial theories as true.

-\begin{definition}[Non-conscious Systems] Following Definition 4.1 of Trivial Theories, a system $s$ is a non-conscious system if, for all theories of consciousness $T$, when $T$ predicts $s$ is conscious, then $T$ must necessarily be trivial. \end{definition}
+\begin{definition}[Non-conscious Systems] Following Definition 4.1 of Trivial Theories: A system $s$ is a non-conscious system if, for any theory of consciousness $T$, whenever $T$ predicts $s$ is conscious, $T$ must necessarily be trivial. \end{definition}